 Outreach ministries are designed to meet the needs of the Astoria and Knappa communities, to extend service of the church into the community.

 Located on the property of First Lutheran Church, the community garden provides space for families to grow fresh vegetables.
-Space in the garden is provided free of cost to anyone in the community wanting the opportunity to garden for their family.
+Space in the garden is provided to anyone in the community wanting the opportunity to garden for their family.
+A suggested yearly donation of $20.00 is requested.

 FOOD BANK AND PANTRIES